Azure/Azure-Sentinel/Playbooks/Put-MDEAlert-Hunting-GitHub/readme.md

 ## Step 2: Add your Logic App System Managed Identity to Key Vault with the right permissions

 This logic app uses a System Managed Identity to access secrets from Key Vault.
-As a prerequisite you must have completed the steps in the article [Secure authentication for Conditional Access automation](https://github.com/Azure-Samples/azure-ad-conditional-access-apis/blob/main/00-prereq/readme.md) to create a Key Vault and give this Logic App's System Managed Identity the ability to Read the associated Secret at the Key Vault Git Hub Credentials URL.
+As a prerequisite you must have a Key Vault created with your GitHub API Key stored and give this Logic App's System Managed Identity the ability to Read the associated Secret at the Key Vault Git Hub Credentials URL.
 To learn more about how to use managed identities within Logic Apps, see the article [**Logic Apps and Managed Identities**](https://docs.microsoft.com/azure/logic-apps/create-managed-service-identity).

 > [!WARNING]
 > Ensure you follow best practices regarding managing secrets within Logic apps by using secure inputs and outputs as documented in the article, [Secure access and data in Azure Logic Apps]](https://docs.microsoft.com/azure/logic-apps/logic-apps-securing-a-logic-app).